 Inflation, a brief overview and what was done.

-Inflation is defined as “Inflation is the decline of purchasing power of a given currency over time.
-A quantitative estimate of the rate at which the decline in purchasing power occurs can be reflected in the increase of an average price level of a basket of selected goods and services in an economy over some period of time.
+Inflation is defined as the decline in the purchasing power of a given currency over time.
+A quantitative estimate of the rate at which the decline in purchasing power occurs can be reflected in the increase period.
 The rise in the general level of prices, often expressed as a percentage, means that a unit of currency effectively buys less than it did in prior periods.”
-Source’s link is at the bottom
+The source’s link is at the bottom

 Inflation is covered by 5 takeaways that determine what is the cause